vishalsanjeevuni/WeatherStream-Pipeline/README.md

 # WeatherStream Pipeline

-A comprehensive data pipeline that collects real-time weather data from OpenWeatherMap API, processes it through Confluent Kafka, stores it in PostgreSQL, and transforms it with dbt for analysis.
+A comprehensive data pipeline project that collects real-time weather data from OpenWeatherMap API, processes it through Confluent Kafka, stores it in PostgreSQL, and transforms it with dbt for analysis.
+This project was built as a personal portfolio piece to demonstrate my data engineering skills.

 ## Architecture